 - Determine the critical path and possible slack.

 Here are several benefits of using PERT in project management:

 - It helps maximize the use of resources.

 - It’s useful even if there is little or no previous schedule data.

-- It enables project managers to determine a more definite completion date.
+- It enables project managers to better estimate or determine a more definite completion date.